Grape-Labs/view-collection/README.md

 # view-collection
-Function that Handles Listing of:
+Basic function that Handles Listing of:
 - NFT collections of an account owner (by Public Key)

 Note: